Lamai Beach

 • Practice daily!
 Daily practice will help you to experience the incredible benefits of pranayama.

 • Choose a quiet spot.
-Try to practice pranayama in a quiet place where you won’t be disturbed for 5-10 minutes.
-Practising in silence will make it much easier to focus on your breath and remain mindful.
+Try to practice pranayama in a calm place where you won’t be disturbed for 5-10 minutes.
+Practicing in silence will make it much easier to focus on your breath and remain mindful.

 Facebook